Presentation Tips: 10 Business Presentation Mistakes That Will Get You Fired, Demoted or Ignored

 Sit-down business presentations are hard.
 And it is very easy to fall into any number of traps and create something that fails to deliver.

-But with effort, and focus on the right things, your presentation can become something that will get you noticed, get your point across, and progress your career.
+But with effort, and focus on the right things (these 10 presentation tips), your presentation can become something that will get you noticed, get your point across, and progress your career.